Buying a Pool · Southeastern PA

 Construction

-Once permits are in hand, construction typically takes 10-16 weeks for a standard project.
+Once permits are in hand, construction typically takes 5 to 16 weeks for a standard project.
 This phase involves various steps: excavation, steel placement, plumbing, gunite application, tile and coping installation, and finally, plaster and filling.
 Weather and unforeseen complications can impact the timeline, but we'll keep you updated throughout the process.

 The Communication Standard

 Communication is a cornerstone of our work.
 We commit to keeping you informed every step of the way.
 You'll have a dedicated point of contact, usually a project manager, who will provide regular updates.
-Expect weekly check-ins and more frequent communication as needed.
+You'll have a dedicated point of contact who will provide updates at every meaningful milestone and daily communication when the project demands it.
 We encourage questions and feedback, but know that our team has the expertise to manage the nuances of construction without constant oversight.

 What the Homeowner's Job Is